How to Regulate Blood Sugar Naturally: Evidence-Based Strategies

 Do I need to test my glucose at home?

 If you're generally healthy, probably not.
 If you have prediabetes risk factors or diabetes, talk to your doctor about appropriate testing.
+A short-term CGM experiment can be educational for identifying your personal spike foods, but it's optional and not diagnostic.

 Is fruit bad for blood sugar?